My personal experience, thoughts and review of my lone Startup Weekend

 You arrive Friday evening, check-in, get your badge and are meant to socialize until the Startup Weekend event officially kicks off.

-Likely there will be drinks and food provided during the check-in period.
-If you happen to come towards the end of the check-in period, say if you are coming to the event right after work, you will probably miss out on getting something.
+There were drinks and food provided during the check-in period.
+However, if you happen to come towards the end of it, (e.g. you are coming to the event right after work), you will likely miss out on a lot of the goodies (like I did).

 After the check-in period, the official event will kick off with some speeches and a presentation.
 They explain what the schedule of events are for each day and give you some quick tips about presenting and general startup processes to help you throughout the weekend.